eggsampler/ESP32-S2-Breakout/README.md

 - Designed in [KiCad](https://kicad-pcb.org/) to be accessible to most people
 - Use as little active components as possible
-- Using 0805 (imperial) sized passives
+  - Note, it is definitely possible to use less than is currently laid out and the design will (slowly) be iterated on towards this.
-  - 0603 is on the edge of being easy to hand solder with an iron, so 0805 was used
+- Using 0603 (imperial) sized passives
   - Ideally the board would be constructed using solder paste, a stencil and either some form of reflow oven or hot plate (even a [skillet on a stove](https://www.sparkfun.com/tutorials/59) is fine)
 - To have the boards cheaply manufactured by most turn-key pcb fab houses,
   - Power traces should be at least 12 mil